-The other two posts about fantasy entertainment on my blog might make it look like I never enjoy anything, but that isn’t true!
+The first post about fantasy entertainment on my blog might make it look like I never enjoy anything, but that isn’t true!
 Recently, the Netflix adaptation of Shadow and Bone blew me away, and not in the hyperbolic sense (no show/movie/book is perfect, even to the creators), but in the sense that I didn’t know Netflix could do decent fantasy.
 After the massive disappointment that was The Witcher, and the confusing garble of teenage emotions that was Fate: The Winx Saga, it was nice to sit down and watch a compelling, beautiful, tightly woven show set in an interesting secondary world.

 So yeah.
 I loved Shadow and Bone.

 - Diverse casting.
 Frankly, there was no good reason not to do this.
-The books were white as snow, I think in some ways because Ravka is based loosely on Russia, but in other ways (speculation incoming) because Leigh Bardugo was a debuting author who probably wasn’t fully cognizant of all of her worldbuilding choices.
-I’ve been there, and I think it happens to everyone.
+The books were pretty homogenous, I think in some ways because Ravka is based loosely on Russia, but in other ways (speculation incoming) because Leigh Bardugo was a debuting author who probably wasn’t fully cognizant of all of her worldbuilding choices.
+I’ve been there, and I think it happens to every fantasy writer.
 In a visual medium, though, representation matters.
 And—not that this would be a problem either, if you ask me—it isn’t just representation for the sake of it: Russia historically was/still is an insanely diverse country.
 So Alina having Shu blood absolutely makes sense in this context, and it’s a solid choice for worldbuilding the Grishaverse as a whole.
 It also reminds me of a quote attributed to Malisha Dewalt in The Dark Fantastic: “The only thing that can fight a pervasive cultural assumption that was purposely created is to in turn purposely create an accessible, shareable, citable, visual counternarrative that can inspire people’s imaginations via history in the same way that it has for Whiteness.”
 To make progress, we have to rewrite the assumption that white is what people should expect to see (and read), and the casting choices made in Shadow and Bone work toward that.

 - Ben Barnes is the Darkling.
 Um, yeah.
 Enough said.
 (Okay, not totally enough.
 He really nails the facial expressions necessary to pull off this role.
 It’s extraordinary.)